apache/airflow/docs/apache-airflow-providers-apprise/connections.rst

 Apprise Connection
 =======================

-The Apprise connection type enables connection to multiple services to send notifications, the entire list of services supported can be found `here <https://github.com/caronc/apprise#supported-notifications>`_.
+The Apprise connection type enables connection to multiple services to send notifications.
+The complete list of services supported can be found  on the `Apprise Wiki <https://github.com/caronc/apprise/wiki#notification-services>`_.

 Default Connection IDs
 ----------------------